jump-dev/JuMP.jl/docs/src/installation.md

 Requires a working installation of Xpress with an active license (it is possible to get license for academic use, see [FICO Academic Partner Program](http://subscribe.fico.com/Academic-Partner-Program)).
 Supports SOCP and "SOS" constraints.
 The interface is experimental, but it does pass all JuMP and MathProgBase tests.
 Callbacks are not yet supported.

+!!! warning
     If you are using 64-bit Xpress, you must use 64-bit Julia (and similarly with 32-bit Xpress).

 ### GLPK